Yu1Ko/dsh-reasoning-support/README.md

 ## How it works

+The plugin has two independent mechanisms: the **analysis pipeline** (extra model calls that only shape text) and the **adaptive tool context** (which decides the tools the main agent can see).
+Either can be turned off on its own.

+### Analysis pipeline

 A lean analysis pass runs before implementation, followed by a review before the final response.
 Each stage uses the selected DSV4.1 model route.

 ```mermaid